AhmedZubairMemon/AhmedZubairMemon/README.md

 👋 Hi, I'm Ahmed Zubair Memon

-💻 A dedicated Full Stack Web Developer with a strong passion for building modern, responsive, and user-centric web applications.
+💻 A dedicated Full Stack Developer with a strong passion for building modern, responsive, and user-centric applications.

 🚀 I specialize in designing and developing solutions that are clean, efficient, and performance-driven — from frontend interfaces to backend architecture.

 🛠️ Tech Stack:

-💡 Frontend: HTML, CSS, JavaScript, TypeScript, React.js, Tailwind CSS
+💡 Frontend: HTML, CSS, JavaScript, TypeScript, React.js, Next.js, Tailwind CSS

 🔧 Backend: Node.js, Express.js